-The first thing is to identify the presence of suicide ideation, intent and plans.
-Young people who have thoughts 42 of suicide ideation or have intents may benefit from supportive or cognitive based counselling.
+of suicide ideation or have intents may benefit from supportive or cognitive based counselling.
 The presence of a suicide plan should lead to placement of the person in a situation in which they can be safe and secure.
-That situation should be therapeutic and not punitive and should be accompanied by supportive and cognitive counselling.
+That situation should be therapeutic and not punitive, and should be accompanied by supportive and cognitive counselling.
 Any mental disorder should be treated.
 If a suicide has happened, the family or loved ones may benefit from non-judgmental supportive bereavement counselling.

 Educators may be faced with situations in which they encounter students self-harming.
 Do not panic.
 Calmly bring the student to the most appropriate "in school" support.
-When discussing self-harm, it is useful to explain the behavior as an attempt to solve and problem and to note that better solutions exist.
+When discussing self-harm, it is useful to explain the behavior as an attempt to solve a problem and to note that better solutions exist.
 Encourage the student to work towards using those.
 Do not get involved in discussions about self-harm.